MarWaltz/TUD_RL/README.md

 ### Structure

 In order to integrate your own environment you have to create a new file in `/tud_rl/envs/_envs`.
-In that file you need to specify a class for your environment that at least implements three methods as seen in the following blueprint:
+There you need to specify a class for your environment that implements at least three methods as seen in the following blueprint:

 #### Empty custom env [minimal example]